Orca-The-Company/sparse/README.md

 sparse update # updates the stack `rebase --update-refs` sparse switch [1..n|<stack_name>] # by default switches the last stack or switches to given stack_name
 ```

+## Interactions with git

+Sparse uses git to handle all git related operations so `git` must be present
+in `PATH`.
+Please follow the instructions on [git-scm](https://git-scm.com/) to
+install it.